A Lehigh ADVANCE Approach to Mentoring

 Mentoring is an two-way, interactive process of communication, facilitation, and discovery of the mentee's abilities.
 An individual may have many mentors; a July 6, 2011 article by Owen Stukowski summarizes this as a "Kitchen Cabinet of Mentors" who each contribute a unique perspective to your professional and personal development.
 It is a personal process combining role modeling, apprenticeship, and sponsorship through honest, active discussions in confidence.

-Mentoring Resources exist for faculty building mentor relationships with graduate students and with other faculty.
+Mentoring Resources exist for faculty building mentor relationships with graduate students.

 A great start is How to Be a Great Mentor, a series of essays by Kerry Ann Rockquemore.